-Clinical anatomy and patho-anatomy and relationships to AOM jing-jin
+Clinical anatomy and kinesiology: relationships to the 6 jing-jin (sinew meridians or myofascial tracts)

-- Neurologic exams: cranial nerves, central nervous system, and upper extremity deep tendon reflex, sensory, and motor exams.
+- Neurologic exam: cranial nerves, central nervous system, brachial plexopathies, and arm reflex, sensory, and motor function

-Diagnosis, pattern identification and treatment planning for head, neck, thorax, and shoulder girdle.
+Diagnosis, pattern identification, and treatment planning for head, neck, and thorax pain and injuries

 - Cervico-genic and tension-type headaches

 - Cervico-thoracic disc and facet joint injuries: dysfunction, derangement, degeneration